duongdoandanghoc/KTLT-Group-15/README.md

 # KTLT-Group-25
-This is a big homework project in KTLT of group 15
+This is a big project in KTLT of group 15